NehaBardeDUKE/AIPI_561_Individual_Project_2/README.md

 <img width="1321" alt="Screen Shot 2023-07-03 at 3 47 12 PM" src="https://github.com/NehaBardeDUKE/AIPI_561_Individual_Project_2/assets/110474064/48d4fc17-2309-4fdb-951c-7d217a76b485">

 #### With creating the required rest api endpoint, Azure also provides a functionality to test if the endpoint is healthy and providing the output as expected.
 This test instance is just picked from the 10% of the test dataset that was split earlier during training phase.
 It also provides a script that acts like a blueprint of how to consume the api.
 Based on the usecase you can modify the script.
 For this project i have only modified it to read a file from my local machine and run the inference.
+The python notebook attached in this project provides that implementation.

+## Future Scope:

+1. Deploy a Flask or gradio application which provides a UI for image upload
+2. Create a pipeline without the scoring component for real time inferencing.
+3. Increase the dataset and retrain for better fine tuning.